satyam-yadav12/Lumen-Networks/Lumen-Backend/readme.md

-# 🌌 Lumen Networks – Backend
+# 🌌 Lumen Captures – Backend

-**Lumen Networks** is the backend API powering an image-based platform where users can upload, manage, and explore public images.
+**Lumen Captures** is the backend API powering an image-based platform where users can upload, manage, and explore public images.
 It’s built using **Flask + MongoDB** with a focus on modular design, security, and scalability.

 ---